tmobile/magentaA11y/_checklist-native/text-input.md

 - Programmatic name describes the purpose of the control.
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.
-- Placeholder text is NOT the programmatic name
+- Placeholder text, such as that of a `UITextField`, is NOT the programmatic name

 - **UIKit**
-  - You can programmatically set the visible label with `setTitle()`.
-    - The text input field's title will overwrite the button’s `accessibilityLabel`.
+  - If you require a visible label, you may use a `UILabel` to define the label, and then group this with your text input field
   - If a visible label is not applicable in this case, set the button's `accessibilityLabel` to the label of your choice.
     - To do this in Interface Builder, set the label using the Identity Inspector
   - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`